-If you miss a WebWorK deadline, you can still complete every assignment and earn up to 75% credit before the next exam.
-WebWorK will not be accepted after this deadline.
+If you miss an online practice problems deadline, you can still complete every assignment and earn up to 80% credit up until the day of the final exam covering that material.
+Edfinity practice problem sets will not be accepted after this deadline.
 Projects need to be timely so other students can benefit from your presentation.
-Other late work will be accepted at the discretion of the instructor.
+Other late work may be accepted at the discretion of the instructor.